A low-pressure approach to daily wellness

-I learned this idea about fourteen years ago from a coach who supported dietitians before coaching was everywhere.
-She helped with both life and business, and one simple practice she taught me has resurfaced lately.
-I think it came back because so many people feel weighed down by long to-do lists, wellness expectations, and the pressure to “get it all together.”
+I learned this idea about fourteen years ago from a coach who supported dietitians back before coaching was everywhere.
+She worked at the intersection of life and business, and one simple practice she taught me has resurfaced lately in my own life.
+It may help you too if you feel weighed down by long to-do lists or the pressure to get everything done.

-She called it “three little things.”
-It is a small idea, and it is easy to overlook because it feels almost too simple.
-I first learned to use it as a general way to make the day feel more manageable: work tasks, home tasks, or anything that feels overwhelming.
-It works for all of that.
-What I want to share here is how this same simple practice can also be adapted to support wellness.
+She called the exercise “three little things.”
+It is an idea that sounds almost too simple.
+I first learned to use it as a way to make the day feel more manageable—work tasks, home tasks, or anything that felt overwhelming.
+What I want to share here is how this same practice can be adapted to support health and wellbeing.

-I also have to be honest.
-I have not been using my own three little things.
-As I’ve been shifting the direction of my work and exploring new ways to show up as a dietitian, I’ve caught myself creating big plans instead of simple steps.
-My creativity runs deep, but my energy is not endless, and I want my own health to feel steady and enjoyable, not like another project.
+I came back to this approach after noticing how stretched thin I was feeling.
+As I’ve been shifting the direction of my work and exploring new ways to show up as a dietitian, I’ve noticed myself creating big plans instead of simple steps.
+My creativity runs deep, but my energy is finite.
+I want my health practices to feel enjoyable, not like another project to manage.

-So I am returning to something small and doable.
-And I want to share it with you, especially because it aligns with what we know about the brain.
-When we expect to complete a task and then actually follow through, the brain releases a small burst of dopamine.
-It is a natural motivation signal that helps reinforce behavior.
-This matters for habit-building because even small “wins” help you stay consistent without trying to rely on willpower.
+So I am returning to something small and doable, and there’s a reason this works that goes beyond mindset.
+When we expect to complete a task and then follow through, the brain releases a small burst of dopamine.
+This is a natural motivation signal that helps reinforce behavior.
+For habit-building, that’s important.
+Even small “wins” support consistency without having to rely on willpower.

 Here is the basic idea:

 Each morning, choose three things you want to complete that day.
-Not your entire health plan.
+Not your ideal wellness routine.
 Not every to-do.
-Just three small realistic things that support your wellbeing.
+Just three small things you can realistically complete to support your wellbeing.

 Some days your list might support a specific health goal you’re working on: